Dr Vicky Whittemore

 Emeritus Professor Warren Tate, Department of Biochemistry, University of Otago, New Zealand

-Emeritus Professor Warren Tate from University of Otago in New Zealand - is an internationally respected biochemist, winner of the Royal Society of New Zealand's top science honour - the 2010 Rutherford Medal, and was also named a Companion of the New Zealand Order of Merit.
+New Zealand's top science honour - the 2010 Rutherford Medal, and was also named a Companion of the New Zealand Order of Merit.

-His honour citation noted that Professor Tate was a molecular biologist, whose research had "revolutionised understanding" of how proteins were synthesised in living cells.
-His research had shown how proteins contributed to memory formation and neurological disease, and had important implications for HIV, Alzheimer's and chronic fatigue syndrome.
+how proteins were synthesised in living cells.
+His research had shown how proteins contributed to memory formation and neurological disease,

 Emeritus Professor Warren Tate FRSNZ CNZM